user-tony/wix-style-react/docs/contribution/COMPONENT_GUIDELINES.md

 | *xxxProps*        | If the component is wrapping another component (or native DOM element) and its props is needed - pass it with the convention of xxxProps. for example inputProps tooltipProps, etc..
 | `PropTypes.node` instead of `PropTypes.string` | a frequent case for props that accept string is to use a component which evaluates to string.
 For example, component that handles translation or experiment, or some kind of provider.
 For those cases `PropTypes.string` would give a warning, therefore almost all `PropTypes.string` cases should actually be `PropTypes.node` |

+## Component instance methods

+Every method that is set on a React class component is publically available on the component `ref`.<br/> Methods like `focus()` or `blur()` are common public API for input elements and should be exposed to the consumer.<br/> Other methods, for example, `_handleButtonClick()` are usually private and should not be exposed to the consumer. <br/><br/>The library's convention is to add a `_` prefix for any private method.
+This convention is also handled as part of the `wix-storybook-utils` documentation tool, dropping it from the public API documentation.

 ## Typography

 1. For common typography, components should use the `Text` or `Heading` components.